I'm Bored in My Relationship — Is That Normal?

 Name it as a neurological issue, not a relationship verdict.
 When boredom arrives, the first question is not "is this the wrong relationship?"
 It is "is my nervous system under-stimulated?"
 That reframe changes what actions make sense.

 Introduce novelty deliberately.
 New experiences together, new environments, new activities that create the neurological conditions for engagement.
-This is not superficial — it is working with the brain's actual needs rather than against them.
+This is not superficial — it is working with what ADHD actually needs rather than against it.
 Travel, shared learning, new physical challenges, anything that creates genuine uncertainty and discovery together.

 Distinguish boredom from incompatibility.
 They are different.
 Boredom is a state.
 Incompatibility is structural.
 Boredom can be addressed.
 Incompatibility usually cannot.
 A therapist who understands ADHD can help you tell the difference.